ingresso-group/slate/source/includes/_purchase_page_archive.md

 As this is simply returning a verbatim copy of the original purchase response, HTTP content negotiation and any of the usually recognised `req_` variables will be ignored.
 If the original purchase response was an error then the same error will be returned when you request the purchase page archive.
 The purchase responses are kept for at least a year.
-If the purchase is not found then you will get an 400 error with `error_code` 8.
+If the purchase is not found then you will get an 400 error with `error_code: 8`.
-If the purchase is no longer being stored (i.e. more than a year has passed since the original purchase was made) you will get a 410 Gone error.
+If the purchase is no longer being stored (i.e. more than a year has passed since the original purchase was made) you will get a 404 error with `error_code: 8`.

 ### Request